saamayac/CM0426_CNN/README.md

-Certainly!
-Here's a concise README for your GitHub repository:

----

 # Cat-Dog Classifier

 This repository contains a Convolutional Neural Network (CNN) implemented in Python using TensorFlow for binary image classification.
 The model is trained to distinguish between images containing cats and dogs.